Leadership

 Founder & CEO, Boardwalk Collective Chair, Territory Foods

 Previously, Ryan served as Chief Strategy Officer and General Counsel of Michelle Obama’s Partnership for a Healthier America, where she worked with CEOs, celebrities, government officials, and health experts to improve health in all communities.
 During this time, Ryan was an architect of the innovative FNV campaign, which engaged over 85 celebrities in a humorous, national campaign to promote fruits and vegetables.
+Ryan also launched and served as the Chairperson of Feeding Change at the Milken Institute.

 Ryan began her career at international law firm Hogan Lovells, where she counseled food and agriculture companies around the globe.
 While at the firm, she also maintained a commitment to a robust pro bono practice, handling civil rights, death penalty, and political asylum cases.